Here you will find answers to some frequently asked questions relating to resource consents:

 To surrender your consent, download our Surrender of Permit form.

 You can transfer your consent to any other person who wants to undertake the same activity at the same site.
 If you have a water permit, you can transfer it to someone at a different site.
 Until your consent is transferred, you’ll be liable for any ongoing monitoring charges.
 So if you sell your operation or property, contact us and we’ll arrange the transfer.
 The processing charge for transferring a consent is $126.50.

-To transfer your consent to another person at the same site, download our Transfer of consent form.
+To transfer your consent to another person at the same site, download our Change of resource consent holder form.

 You can apply to GWRC to change or cancel any of your resource consent conditions, except for the expiry date.
 If the changes you propose will have only minor effects on the environment, your application will be processed on a non-notified basis.
 The initial fixed application fee for processing your non-notified application is $506 (incl.
 GST).
 If your application requires limited or full notification, the initial fixed application fee will be $5,060.00 (limited notified) or $10,120.00 (fully notified).

 To change conditions on your resource consent, download our Application to change or cancel resource consent conditions form.

 This is dependent on the nature and scale of your activity.
 Consultation aims to identify how other people may be affected by your proposal and how you can modify your proposal to overcome any negative effects on them.
 In most cases, thorough consultation helps the smooth processing of your application.
 Your application will need to identify who you consulted, along with their names, addresses, telephone numbers and who they represent.

 If the effects of your proposal are minor and you would like your application to be considered as non-notified, you should try to get the written approval of all people or organisations who may be affected by your proposal.
 Potentially affected parties may include: